xang1234/xang1234.github.io/_posts/imbalanced-learn.md

----
-title: "Imbalanced datasets with imbalanced-learn "
-date: 2018-08-06
-tags: [Machine Learning, python, imbalanced-learn, classification]
-excerpt: "Machine learning classification algorithms tend to produce unsatisfactory results when trying to classify unbalanced datasets.
-The number of observations in the class of interest is very low compared to the total number of observations.
-Examples of applications with such datasets are customer churn identification, financial fraud identification, identification of rare diseases, detecting defects in manufacturing, etc."
-comments: true
----

 ## Imbalanced Datasets with imbalanced-learn

 ### 1. Introduction
 Machine learning classsification algorithms tend to produce unsatisfactory results when trying to classify unbalanced datasets.
 The number of observations in the class of interest is very low compared to the total number of observations.
 Examples of applications with such datasets are customer churn identification, financial fraud identification, identification of rare diseases, detecting defects in manufacturing, etc. Classifiers give poor results on such datasets as they favor the majority class, resulting in a high missclassification rate for the minority class of interest.

 For example, when faced with a credit card fraud dataset where only 1% of transactions are fraudulent, a classification algorithm such as logistic regression would tend to predict that all transactions are legitimate, resulting in 99% accuracy.
 Needless to say, such an algorithm would be of little value.
 In real world cases, collecting more data might be an option and should be explored if possible.

 To improve the prediction, our machine learning algorithms would require a roughly equal number of observations from each class.
 This new dataset can be constructed by resampling our observations.
 [Imbalanced learn](https://github.com/scikit-learn-contrib/imbalanced-learn) is a [scikit-learn](http://scikit-learn.org/stable/) compatible package which implements various resampling methods to tackle imbalanced datasets.
 In this post we explore the usage of imbalanced-learn and the various resampling techniques that are implemented within the package.

 ### 2. Dataset
 For our study we will use the [Credit Card Fraud Detection](https://www.kaggle.com/mlg-ulb/creditcardfraud) dataset that has been made available by the [ULB Machine Learning Group](http://mlg.ulb.ac.be) on Kaggle.
 The dataset contains almost 285k observations.
 The available features are `Time`, anonymous features `V1` to `V28`(which are the results of PCA transformation) and `Amount` while the classification is given by `class`.
 Only 0.17% of the transactions are fraudulent.

 ```python